 What is a herniated disc?
 Can chiropractic help?

-The spine has 24 individual bones called vertebra.
+The spine has 24 individual bones called vertebrae.
 Between each one of these bones there are cushioning pads called discs that act like shock absorbers.

 Surprisingly, disc herniation is more common than you may think and often produce no symptoms at all so people may not even know they have one.
 Some herniated discs can be painful, especially if they are putting pressure on a nerve around it.